OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 > Science is everyhwere, science is all around us.
 This is your last chance.
 After this there is no turning back.
 You take the [blue pill](link to Elsevier OS website), the story ends, you wake up in your bed, and believe whatever you want to believe.
 You take the [red pill](#Introduction), you stay in Wonderland, and we show you how deep the rabbit hole goes.

-*THIS MODULE IS VERY MUCH IN PREP*

 Did you know that the Internet and the World Wide Web were both originally designed for research purposes?
 Scientists wanted a fast, easy, and low-cost way for sharing data with each other, and hence the Internet was born.
-Now, the Internet dominates almost all aspects of our daily lives, and has deviated from this original purpose.
-Yet, from this, science seems to have gone backwards compared to every other enterprise - Open Science is the movement to bring modern research into line with this original digital intent.
+Now, the Internet dominates almost all aspects of our daily lives, and yet has somehow deviated from this original purpose.
+Now, science seems to have gone almost backwards compared to every other enterprise - Open Science is the movement to bring modern research back into line with this original digital intent, while reasserting fundamental scientific principles back to the endeavour.

+Did you also now that this is so important, that it is even in the United Nations Declaration on Human Rights?

+[Insert quote from Article 27 here]

 You have probably landed here becase you have a nagging feeling that something about the way modern science is conducted and shared is not quite right.
 This module will hopefully shed some light on those feelings, and help you to understand the state of the present system, and its discord within intrinsic human and scientific values and principles.
-This is the start of your own journey to become an **awesome* researcher and a champion in your field.
+This is the start of your own journey to become an *awesome* researcher and a *champion* in your field.

 <br/>

-[INSERT INTRODUCtoRY VIDEO HERE]
+[INSERT INTRODUCtORY VIDEO HERE]

 ## Introduction <a name="Introduction"></a>

 Welcome to Module 1 of the Open Science MOOC: Open Principles.
 This is the first of 10 core modules to give you a solid grounding in all things Open Science.
 This module has been developed [in the open](https://github.com/OpenScienceMOOC/Module-1-Open-Principles) through collaboration by an international team of [Open Science wizards](#Development_team).

 You, yes you, are in the middle of a profound global scientific revolution.
 To innovate in a field frequently implies moving against prevailing trends, structures, and cultural inertia. **Open Science** is no different.
-The fact that *you* are here, reading this now, means that you have an interest in the impact that Open Science can have on improving research cultures, and have noticed that something is not quite right about the "status quo" in modern research.
+The fact that *you* are here, reading this now, means that you probably have an interest in the impact that Open Science can have on improving research cultures, and have noticed that something is not quite right about the "status quo" in modern research.

-This module will introduce to you the guiding principles, values, and practices of 'Open Science', some of the barriers to these, and the positive impact that integrating openness into your daily research work can have on you.
+This module will introduce to you the guiding principles, values, and practices of 'Open Science', some of the potential barriers to these, and the positive impact that integrating openness into your daily research work can have on you.
 This module is not designed to be a 'one size fits all' approach, but rather a foundational plan that incorporates questions around the varying and dynamic dimensions, interpretations, and goals of Open Science across different communities.

 <p align="center"><img src="https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/content_development/images/02_expectations.png" width="400" /></p>